alankrantas/micropython-BPIBIT/README.md

     BPIBIT.pause(100)
 ```

 As an analog sensor, the temperature reading would not be very accurate.
 The [NTC thermistor](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/NTC-0805-103F-3950F.pdf) has B-value of 3950 and resistence of 10KΩ on 25 celsius.
-Also according to [BPI:bit v1.2 hardware](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/BPI-WEBDUINO-BIT-V1_2.pdf) the thermistor has a 4K7Ω resistor in the voltage divider circuit.
+Also according to [BPI:bit v1.4 hardware](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/BPI-WEBDUINO-BIT-V1_4.pdf) the thermistor has a 5.1KΩ resistor in the voltage divider circuit.
+However using 4.7KΩ value (in [v1.2](https://github.com/BPI-STEAM/BPI-BIT-Hardware/blob/master/docs/BPI-WEBDUINO-BIT-V1_2.pdf)) to calculate seems to be more accurate than 5.1KΩ.

 Or you can simply use <b>BPIBIT.temperatureRaw()</b> (return 0-1023) to get the original analog value.